valeriatoneva/web-portal-task/README.md

 Hello dear web portal dev prospect!

 This repository is a playground for your submission.
-Before getting started, please make sure to create a new branch (named like your GitHub username) on which you commit and push your code regularly.
-See the task below.
+Before getting started, please hit the `Use this template` button to create a new repository on which you commit and push your code regularly for the task below.

 If you encounter a problem or have questions about the task, feel free to email me under <dbutemann@vero.de>.